 26. Do I need a visa/passport?

 Travelers will all need a passport valid for at least 6 months after they depart.
-Citizens from Canada, Australia, and most Western European countries do not need a visa, but a visa reciprocity fee is required, payable in U.S. Dollars or by credit card.
+Citizens from Canada, Australia, and most Western European countries do not need a visa, but a visa reciprocity fee is required.
 This fee is due upon arrival to the international airport in Santiago, Chile:

 Travelers from other nationalities should check with the Chilean Embassy for visa information.
 Entry requirements change with surprising frequency.
 It is each traveler's responsibility to check with the consulate for the most up-to-date visa information.